Qurila/extended_mod_descriptions/item_overhaul.md

   - <details><!-- Extractors -->
     <summary><img src="./doc/item_overhaul/trade_union/icon_ore_finder_1.png" alt="If you are reading this, there is an error." width="20" /> Extractors</summary>

+    **They now belong to an ExclusiveGroup.
+You can therefore no longer socket them together in the same building.**

       <img src="./doc/item_overhaul/trade_union/extractor3.png" alt="If you are reading this, there is an error." />
       <img src="./doc/item_overhaul/trade_union/extractor2.png" alt="If you are reading this, there is an error." />
       <img src="./doc/item_overhaul/trade_union/extractor1.png" alt="If you are reading this, there is an error." />